 REF PDLP PAGE POLICY/ PARAGRAPH PROPOSED MAIN MODIFICATION REASON DOES MAIN MODIFICATION AFFECT PREVIOUS SA SCORING?
-MM41 176 Policy HC-S6 HC-S6 LOCAL COMMERCIAL SERVICES AND COMMUNITY FACILITIES The National Park Authority will work with constituent local authorities, parish and town councils and communities to ensure that Exmoor's communities are sustained, the economy strengthened, and the needs of visitors addressed.
-The provision of new or extended local commercial services and community facilities will be supported where it can be demonstrated that they: a) will benefit the local resident community and the needs of visitors; and b) are of a scale and location appropriate to the community they serve.
-For new developments or extensions to existing premises, preference will first be given to the reuse of existing traditional buildings (CE-S5).
+MM41 176 Policy HC-S6 HC-S6 LOCAL COMMERCIAL SERVICES AND COMMUNITY FACILITIES 1.
+The National Park Authority will work with constituent local authorities, parish and town councils and communities to ensure that Exmoor's communities are sustained, the economy strengthened, and the needs of visitors addressed.
+2. The provision of new or extended local commercial services and community facilities will be supported where it can be demonstrated that they: a) will benefit the local resident community and the needs of visitors; and b) are of a scale and location appropriate to the community they serve.
+3. For new developments or extensions to existing premises, preference will first be given to the reuse of existing traditional buildings (CE-S5).
 The reuse of non-traditional buildings (CE-S5), will be considered if enhancement of the built and natural environment can be achieved.
-New build developments should be located within Local Service Centres and Villages the named settlements or, for community facilities where no suitable site exists, are should be well-related to these settlements.
-Proposals specifically for new build and ancillary local commercial services should be in accordance with policy HC-D18 Local Commercial Service Provision.
-Proposals enabling the enhancement of existing services and facilities, or the flexible use of new or existing buildings to allow a range of community services or facilities to take place on site will be encouraged - where this applies to an existing service the sharing of facilities should support the retention of the primary use.
-The provision of publicly accessible green space within or adjoining the named settlements will be supported.
-Local commercial services and community facilities will be safeguarded in accordance with policy HC-D19.
-Important visual amenity space identified within and adjoining the settlements w For reasons of consistency with other policies in the Plan.
+4. New build developments should be located within Local Service Centres and Villages the named settlements or, for community facilities where no suitable site exists, are should be well-related to these settlements.
+Proposals specifically for new build and ancillary local commercial services should be in accordance with policy HC-D18 Local Commercial Service or facilities to take place on site will be encouraged - where this applies to an existing service the sharing of facilities should support the retention of the primary use.
+6. The provision of publicly accessible green space within or adjoining the named settlements will be supported.
+7. Local commercial services and community facilities will be safeguarded in accordance with policy HC-D19.
+8. Important visual amenity space identified within and adjoining the settlements will be protected in accordance with policy HC-D20.
+For reasons of consistency with other policies in the Plan.
 No - minor changes to policy wording